IRF Stalker-class Fighter

 Unlike the Federation and the Klingon Empire, who were relatively late to turn to warp fighters as a concept in the 2370's, the Romulan fleet was already using sophisticated warp and sublight fighters throughout much of the 24th century.
 Romulan fighter pilots were carefully selected for excellence, trained heavily, and as a result, Romulan fighter pilots developed a reputation (mostly self-professed) as the finest in known space.
 Design philosophy for Romulan fighters embraced the elitism of the pilots, favouring increasingly small, hyper-maneuverable craft which could out-fly any potential opponent, relying on cloaking devices and hit-and-run attacks to dominate any engagement.

-Despite a pressing need, however, the high requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
-The older "Hawk" proved effective, far more so than the primitive Federation Peregrine, but the fighter cadre suffered catastrophic casualties throughout the course of the conflict.
-Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships rescuing damaged Hawks and taking the opportunity to examine the craft, while the defection of a former fighter pilot to the Federation in 2373 was a substantial security failure.
+Despite a pressing need, however, the ambitious requirements for the Stalker resulted in lengthy development delays, and the craft would entirely miss the Dominion War.
+The older "Hawk" proved effective in the conflict, outperforming the primitive Federation Peregrine.
+However, the Romulan fighter cadre suffered catastrophic casualties throughout the course of the war.
+Worse, the Empire's neighbours now had detailed information on the Hawk, with Starfleet ships often "rescuing" damaged Hawks and taking the opportunity to examine the craft.
+By 2375, detailed specifications about Hawk-class fighters were now common knowledge throughout the Alpha Quadrant.

-As a result, once the final design of the Stalker was finalised, rapid production went underway immediately to replenish losses.
+As a result, once the final design of the Stalker was finalised, rapid production went underway immediately to replenish losses and replace the increasingly obsolete Hawks, which were outperformed by the new Federation Valkyries.
 By 2378, numerous squadrons of Stalkers had been deployed all over the Empire, from space fortresses to carriers and even retrofitted D'Deridex-class warbirds.
 Far faster and more agile than any known fighter design, with the advantage of superior pilots and cloaking technology, the Stalkers reasserted Romulan space superiority for years to come.

 The Stalker had fewer weapons than its contemporaries, but its armaments also hit extremely hard.
 All of the Stalker's weapons were forward-facing with limited arcs of fire, fitting its role as a purely offensive craft.